IRCrypt/documentation/ircrypt-protocol.md

 	effectively allocate memory or, if the number of parts is to high for the client to handle, to refuse the messages.

- - The client can indicate and may throw away °»old°… message parts which were never completely transmitted, i.e. due to a failing connection.
-If, for example, a client receives messages preceded by °»<PREFIX>-2°… and °»<PREFIX>-1°… but the next message is again preceded by °»<PREFIX>-1°…, the client knows that something is not right, may throw away the old message parts and try decoding the current message only.
+ - The client can indicate and may throw away ‚Äúold‚Äù message parts which were never completely transmitted, i.e. due to a failing connection.
+If, for example, a client receives messages preceded by ‚Äú<PREFIX>‚Äù and ‚Äú<PREFIX>‚Äù but the next message is again preceded by ‚Äú<PREFIX>‚Äù, the client knows that something is not right, may throw away the old message parts and try decoding the current message only.

 ### `<CRYPT-MSG>`